-This rich collection of essays offers a multi- and inter-disciplinary discussion of "trans-Asia" approaches from a broad spectrum of disciplinary perspectives of critical theory, historical studies, cultural studies to film studies.
+This rich collection of essays offers a multi- and inter-disciplinary discussion of "trans-Asia" approaches from critical theory, historical studies, cultural studies to film studies.
 In doing so the authors lay down the groundwork for a more inclusive knowledge-production and fruitful transnational collaboration.
 The authors engage with the implications of “trans-Asia” using a range of empirical cases.
 At the heart of the book is a desire and attempt to give a grounded understanding of what “trans-Asia” approaches are by examining human mobilities, media culture flows and connections across Asia and beyond in four key aspects: cross-border flows and connections; inter-Asian comparison and referencing; transnational and de-nationalized approaches; and cross-border collaboration.

 List of Figures